FN-Children-Games/Glyphs/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 How to run:

-Download Repository
+Download repository from github.

-in the repository navigate to Assets > Text Mesh Pro > Fonts > Unzip "oskidakelh1 SDF"
+in the repository navigate to Assets > Text Mesh Pro > Fonts > Unzip "oskidakelh1 SDF" into same folder.

 Open Unity Hub > select Open Drop down > Add Project from Disk >